Dick Cheney: Views on President Trump

+Political positions

+Cheney was a proponent of the unitary executive theory.

 Public perception and legacy

-Cheney's early public opinion polls were more favorable than unfavorable, reaching his peak approval rating in the wake of the September 11 attacks at 68 percent.
-However, polling numbers for both him and the president gradually declined in their second terms, with Cheney reaching his lowest point shortly before leaving office at 13 percent.
+Cheney's early public opinion polls were more favorable than unfavorable, reaching his peak approval rating in the wake of the September 11 attacks at 68%.
+However, polling numbers for both him and the president gradually declined in their second terms, with Cheney reaching his lowest point shortly before leaving office at 13%.
 Cheney's Gallup poll figures are mostly consistent with those from other polls: